Your Guide To Adult Vaccines

 “I like to say in a kind of a casual way this year, it means you’ll have to roll up both sleeves,” Schaffner adds.

 Like with COVID-19, older adults are at greater risk for complications from the flu, so an influenza vaccine is a great way to reduce the likelihood that you’ll end up in the hospital.
-What’s more, this year’s flu season is expected to hit harder than the last few, “so getting the flu vaccine will be important,” says Priya Sampathkumar, M.D., a critical care and infectious disease specialist at Mayo Clinic.
+What’s more, this year’s flu season is off to a rough start, “so getting the flu vaccine will be important,” says Priya Sampathkumar, M.D., a critical care and infectious disease specialist at Mayo Clinic.

 Be sure to ask for a high-dose flu shot if you are 65 or older.
 And while you’re at your doctor’s office or pharmacy, check with your provider to see if you’re up to date on other important immunizations, like the shingles and polio vaccines, Sampathkumar adds.
 Adults 65 and older should also receive a pneumococcal vaccine.